 and could affect the operation of our application.

-Now, we can check all the properties exist at runtime, but that would be tedious for larger objects and nested properties.
+Now, we can check all the properties that exist at runtime, but that would be tedious for larger objects and nested properties.
 I recommend a runtime validation library such as yup

 , joi